yohanleb/HealthyCheck/README.md

 ### Splash Screen
 <img src="img/splash.jpeg" width="250" height="" />

-The first screen is a loading screen with the HealthyCheck logo
+The first screen is a loading screen with the HealthyCheck logo.

 ### Scanned products list
 <img src="img/product_list.jpeg" width="250" height="" />

-You can view all your scanned products in the list
+You can view all your scanned products in the list.

 ### Detailed view of a product
 <img src="img/product_detail1.jpeg" width="250" height=""/> <img src="img/product_detail2.jpeg" width="250" height=""/> <img src="img/product_detail3.jpeg" width="250" height=""/>

-You can view the detail of a product by clicking on it in the list This view shows the name of the product, the ingredients and the quantity of saturated fat, salt and sugar.
+You can view the detail of a product by clicking on it in the list.

+This view shows the name of the product, the ingredients and the quantity of saturated fat, salt and sugar.

 ### Scanner
 <img src="img/scanner.jpeg" width="250" height="" />

-You can scan products by clicking on the scan button
+You can scan products by clicking on the scan button.

 ### Animations
-There are animations between two views
+There are animations between two views.

 ## Warning
 The application is not a nutrionist.
 It can make errors so keep a critical eye.

-The data showed belongs to OpenFoodFacts' API, the images or the names can be incorrect
+The data showed belongs to OpenFoodFacts' API, the images or the names can be incorrect.

 ## Used librairies
 [Gson](https://github.com/google/gson)